bgolde5/bgolde5.github.io/_posts/2016-03-03-appium-vs-xcodes-xctest.md

 ---
 layout: post
-title: Appium vs Xcode's XCTest
+title: Appium vs. Xcode's XCTest
 comments: True
 ---

-# Appium vs Xcode's XCTest
+# Appium vs. Xcode's XCTest

 ## Overview
 With the current competitive nature of the App Store, it's important to know whether your app is functioning exactly how you expect it to.
 Therefore, it's very important to test your app thoroughly using both unit tests and acceptance tests.
 In this post I will outline two very important tools for acceptance testing, Appium and Xcode's XCTest framework.

 ## Why acceptance testing?
 Acceptance testing ensures that the user experience is solid and that your app is functioning as expected.
 Without acceptance testing, you must conduct manual tests that are both time consuming and dependent on the developer.
 Acceptance tests allow for developers to automate the testing process and use tools such as "Continuous Integration" (CI).

+## The Acceptance Testing Lifecycle
+It's important to decide the workflow for testing your apps.
+Below is an example of the ATDD (Acceptance Test Driven Development) workflow:

+  - Create user experience/story and covert to acceptance tests
+  - Write/Run acceptance tests (they will fail)
+  - Code the app
+  - Track acceptance tests as they begin to pass
+  - Watch all acceptance tests pass
+  - Release app

 ## Which frameworks should I consider?
 Given the newest release of UI automated testing to Xcode's XCTest, Xcode is now a large competitor in acceptance testing.
 However, there are many other frameworks to consider as well that have been tested thoroughly and have a large following.
 Below is a list of a few: